 In this video, you can learn everything about RSI and how to use it in analysis:

-4) When you learn trend lines, the next thing is to learn are Fibonacci levels, which are presented in the video below:
+4) When you learn trend lines, the next thing to learn are Fibonacci levels, which are presented in the video below:

 Conclusion